toddeTV/emoji-to-image/README.md

-# smiley-to-image
+# emoji-to-image

 ## project overview

-This project is for converting smiley (see emoji and emoticon) to images.
+This project is for converting emoji (see smiley and emoticon) to images.
 It can convert single emojis or multiple to grid layout.

-Short project name: `sti` (stands for `smiley-to-image`)
+Short project name: `eti` (stands for `emoji-to-image`)

 Current deployment on: NONE